 Encourage kids to unleash their creativity by reading children’s books about imagination!

 Encourage your kids to think, to dream, and to unleash their creativity in any and all ways possible.
 They are learning tremendously without even realizing it, and I have no doubt that you’ll be wildly entertained by their antics.

 Looking for ways to encourage that imaginative play?
-Here are some of Happily Ever Elephants' favorite books to help their imaginations run wild.
+Here are some of Happily Ever Elephants' favorite children’s books about imagination to get their own imaginations running wild.

 Du Iz Tak?, by Carson Ellis: Read this once with your kids, and I promise they will be rolling on the floor laughing as they listen to the made up “bug language.”
 Read it a second time, and magic happens when your little ones realize the words actually make sense.
 This book is genius, both for the hilarity it inspires and the critical thinking it involves.
 Even better?
 I almost guarantee your kids and students will be wholly engaged in creating their own unique languages long after the book is put down.

 The Whisper, by Pamela Zagarenski: When a little girl goes home from school after borrowing a book from her teacher, she discovers that all of the words have disappeared from the pages, leaving only the illustrations for her to look at.
 She is frustrated at first, until she hears a whisper telling her that she can imagine the words and the stories all on her own.
 What follows is a child who initially grapples with the idea of putting her own words to the illustrations, but then slowly finds her voice and unlocks the doors of her imagination.
 For our full review of The Whisper, click here!